 Apprentice Mark gets the mental health support he needs

 For more information about the Access to Work Mental Health Support Service for Apprentices contact 0300 456 8114 or email: email@example.com.
+Our opening hours for chat are:

 Since the age of 14, Mark Woolman has struggled to cope with anxiety and depression, leading him to avoid social situations and isolate himself from people.